Shyrkoon/RPI-Video-Looper/Scripts/README.md

 * location (location where the video will be downloaded)
 * name (the vide will be renamed after the download)

+Note: It is recomended to only download 1080p videos or less quality videos.
+4k videos may not work properly.

 ## Delete_Video
 This is a simple script to delete files from a system.
 It uses the ``` rm ``` command to delete